 Can a municipality discontinue water service if a utility bill remains unpaid?

 Yes.
 Section 29 of The Municipalities Act states that a municipality that provides a public utility service may, for any lawful reason, discontinue the service in accordance with the municipality’s bylaws and policies.
-Council will want to ensure you have provided advance notice that you will be shutting off the service if the bill remains unpaid.
+Council will want to ensure ratepayers have been provided advance notice that service will be turned off if the bill remains unpaid.

 Is a municipality required to tender a construction project?